cockroachdb/docs/v22.2/start-a-local-cluster-in-docker-linux.md

 ## Before you begin

 - Make sure you have already [installed the official CockroachDB Docker image](install-cockroachdb.html).
 - For quick SQL testing or app development, consider [running a single-node cluster](cockroach-start-single-node.html) instead.
+When you use Docker to run a single-node cluster, some additional features are available to assist you with testing and development.
+For example, several Docker environment variables are supported, and you can mount and run arbitrary initialization scripts in the container.
+Refer to [Docker-specific features of single-node clusters](cockroach-start-single-node.html#docker-specific-features-of-single-node-clusters).
+Single-node clusters are not highly available or fault-tolerant, and are not appropriate for production use.
-- Note that running multiple nodes on a single host is useful for testing CockroachDB, but it's not suitable for production.
-To run a physically distributed cluster in containers, use an orchestration tool like Kubernetes.
+- Running multiple nodes on a single host is useful for testing CockroachDB, but it's not highly available or fault-tolerant, and is not suitable for production.
+To run a physically-distributed cluster in containers, use an orchestration tool like Kubernetes.
 See [Orchestration](orchestration.html) for more details, and review the [Production Checklist](recommended-production-settings.html).

 {% include {{ page.version.version }}/start-in-docker/mac-linux-steps.md %}